 Becker, J., Breedlove, S., Crews, D. & McCarthy, M. 2002.
 Behavioral Endocrinology.
 2nd ed.: MIT Press

-8.1 understand the basic workings of the endocrine system, and understand and critically evaluate the methods used to study human and nonhuman primate behavioural endocrinology in field, lab, and other captive conditions;
+8.1 evaluate the basic workings of the endocrine system in order to critically evaluate the methods used to study human and nonhuman primate behavioural endocrinology in field, lab, and other captive conditions;

-8.2 appreciate the hormonal basis of sex differentiation and sex differences in behaviour;
+8.2 recognise the hormonal basis of sex differentiation and sex differences in behaviour;

-8.3 understand the link between hormones and social systems in humans and other primates, including wide-ranging knowledge of how hormones influence mating behaviour, parenting behaviour, and social behaviour;
+8.3 critically evaluate the link between hormones and social systems in humans and other primates, including wide-ranging knowledge of how hormones influence mating behaviour, parenting behaviour, social behaviour, and cognition;

-8.5 explain in depth the link between the short-term adaptive benefits of acute stress responses and the long-term detrimental consequences of chronic stress in humans and other primates;
+8.4 understand the causes of physiological stress in humans and other primates in order to explain in depth the link between the short-term adaptive benefits of acute stress responses and the long-term detrimental consequences of chronic stress;

 8.6 design a study to investigate the link between hormones and behaviour in humans or non-human primates.